moralescastillo/mysite/_posts/2024-01-17-dbt-vscode-extension.md

 <br>

-CSV Rainbow also has additional features which allow you to query the CSV file itself.
+CSV Rainbow also enables the user to query a CSV file directly.
 Like if it was one more table in your DWH.

 ### [Query Results in dbt Power User](https://marketplace.visualstudio.com/items?itemName=innoverio.vscode-dbt-power-user#querypreview)

 Probably the most well-known VS Code extension among analytics engineers, dbt power user is a must have tool.

-Among its many features, this extension allows us to preview results from resources we are creating.
+Among its many features, this extension allows the user to preview results from models on the go.

 ![2024-01-17-dbt-vscode-extension-img02](/images/2024-01-17-dbt-vscode-extension-img02.jpg){:loading="lazy"}